sickel/TimeStepSelector/README.md

 For an example, use test_4layers.nc.
 Add it as a raster file.
 On Style, select Render type "Singleband gray", select any band as the Gray Band.
 Set Min to 0 and Max to 0.9 and Strech and clip to MinMax.
 A quasi-random grid should show up.
-By selecting different Gray bands, different time steps are show - ultimately, they should be selected using a slider in the pluginwindow-
+By selecting different Gray bands, different time steps are show - ultimately, they should be selected using a slider in the pluginwindow.
+(Band 1 and 3 are equal as are band 2 and 4)

 ## License